DarrenF-1/Rowe_CCC_Commented_Disassembly/README.md

 Description of files:
   - ROWE_R-89_V.3_70039704_2764.bin: a binary dump of the EPROM in my jukebox.
 It is the starting point for this whole effort.
 ROWE_R-89 is th make/model of the jukebox; V.3_70039704 is the printing on the label found on the EPROM, and 2764 is the type/size of EPROM on which it was programmed.
   - R89_EPROM_disassembly.txt: is the primary work-product.
 It was started as an automatically-generated disassembly of the above binary EPROM dump.
 The raw disassembly was generated using an online disassembly tool: https://www.white-flame.com/wfdis/.
 All comments are made using a simple text editor.
+  - basic_info.txt: provides a brief description of the CCC's notable electronic hardware components; a high-level memory map of the CCC; and a short explaination of how a 6502 CPU starts up, which provides an entry point into the CCC's EPROM code.
   - rowem (directory): files for the rowem CCC emulator.
 See readme file in that directory for more information of those files.
   -